 Ven Pongal | Ghee pongal

-Ven Pongal | Ghee Pongal | Khara Pongal | Spicy Pongal | Ven Pongal recipe | South Indian kichadi /Khichdi with step by step pictures and video recipe.
-Check out the Ghee Pongal recipe and If you like the video pls SUBSCRIBE to my channel
+Ven Pongal | Ghee Pongal | Khara Pongal | Spicy Pongal | Ven Pongal recipe | South Indian kichadi /Khichdi with step-by-step pictures and video recipe.
+Check out the Pongal video recipe, and if you like the video, pls SUBSCRIBE to my channel.
+Also, check out the Ghee Pongal chutney combo recipe

 Checkout other Pongal varieties in TMF,